-On 17 June 2014, KBC Group organised an Investor Day, at which occasion (among other things) KBC Group presented an update of its strategy and targets.
-The presentations and press release of the Investor Day are available on the website at www.kbc.com.
-It can be summarised as follows:
+On 17 June 2014, KBC Group organised an Investor Day in Brussels and on 21 June 2017 KBC Group organised an Investor Visit in Dublin.
+On both occasions KBC Group presented, among other things, an update of its strategy and targets.
+The presentations and press releases from both events are available on the website at www.kbc.com.
+The main messages are the following: